Skip to Content

 Ingredients Overview:

-• Baby spinach, though regular will work if you can't get your hands on baby spinach.
+• Baby spinach leaves: Regular spinach will work if you can't get your hands on baby spinach.

-• Almonds, I use Marcona almonds in this recipe but regular blanched almonds will do.
+• Almonds: I use Marcona almonds in this recipe but feel free to use regular blanched almonds.

 • A small red onion.

-• Goat cheese or you can also use feta cheese.
+• Goat cheese: You can also use feta cheese.

-All of the complementing flavours and contrasting textures of these ingredients come together to form a delicious and healthy salad.
+All of the complementing flavors and contrasting textures of these seasonal ingredients come together to form a healthy and delicious salad.

 Since this spinach salad is packed with flavourful ingredients, all you need is a simple vinaigrette to dress it with.
 The dressing is easy to make and only requires a few ingredients.
 Here are the ingredients for the salad dressing: